 By providing that tangible element, core competencies enable organizations to translate their values into day-to-day workplace behaviors that can be identified, measured, supported, and developed using specific HR tools.

 The Ontario Public Service Employees Union (OPSEU), an HRSG client, had a strong set of political and ethical values that weren’t connecting with their hiring and performance-management processes.
 They went through the process of selecting core competencies that aligned with those values so that they could bring clarity and consistency to their HR practices.

 “When we look at potential candidates, we are looking at the six core competencies and determining whether these people fit the organization and fit our values,” explains Nazlin Mohamed, OPSEU’s Supervisor of Employee Relations.
 “It’s helped us to determine the right kind of people and communicate with our staff in terms of what’s expected.”

-- Talk with a competency expert to get answers for your competency questions.
+- Still have questions?
+Talk with a competency expert to get some answers.

 About the Author

 Sarah is an experienced marketer with over 10 years experience.
 She drives HRSG brand marketing strategy and the implementation of all related programs.More Content by Sarah Beckett